dart-archive/angular.dart/CONTRIBUTING.md

 doesn't fit within the scope of any of the existing doc fix projects.

-For large fixes, please build and test the documentation before submitting the PR to be sure you haven't accidentally introduced any layout or formatting issues.You should also make sure that your commit message is labeled "docs:" and follows the **Git Commit Guidelines** outlined below.
+For large fixes, please build and test the documentation before submitting the PR to be sure you haven't accidentally introduced any layout or formatting issues.
+You should also make sure that your commit message is labeled "docs:" and follows the **Git Commit Guidelines** outlined below.

 ## Submission Guidelines